-Includes 5 subsections that support an outcome where people receive quality services Subsections through effective governance and a supported workforce. applicable to this service fully attained.
+Includes 5 subsections that support an outcome where people receive quality services through effective governance and a supported workforce.

-The governance body is working towards ensuring equity through addressing barriers in service delivery and plans to incorporate this in their business plan.
+The governance body is committed to ensuring equity through addressing barriers in service delivery and has incorporated this into their business plan.
 The service delivery supports diversity, inclusion, and equality for all residents.

-The service has quality and risk management systems in place that take a risk-based approach, and these systems meet the needs of residents and their staff.
+The service has quality and risk management systems in place that take a risk-based approach, designed to meet the needs of residents and staff.
 Internal audits, meetings and education occur as planned.
 Staff are competent to provide and deliver high quality healthcare for Māori with corrective actions as indicated.